- Secured Financing

 After graduating with distinction from the Faculty of Law at the University of Alberta, Clayton practiced law in three western Canadian provinces: Alberta, Saskatchewan and Manitoba.
 He gained expertise in a variety of corporate and commercial practice areas, and developed a special focus on debtor-creditor law – both front-end lending and back-end realization.
 While engaged in private practice, Clayton penned numerous articles and newsletters, and wrote bar course (CPLED) materials for the Law Societies of Alberta and Saskatchewan.
 Following six years of practice, he embarked on an academic path.
 Clayton earned a Master of Laws from Columbia Law School where he was recognized as a James Kent Scholar and awarded the Walter Gellhorn Prize for graduating with the highest grade-point average in his class.
 He then returned to the University of Alberta to pursue a Doctor of Philosophy under the supervision of Professor Roderick J. Wood.
 He successfully defended his thesis in 2017.
 As a doctoral student, Clayton was recognized as a Vanier Scholar (SSHRC) and received numerous other numerous scholarships and prizes in support of his research including the Viscount Bennett Scholarship and the President’s Doctoral Prize of Distinction.

 Clayton is the founder and editor of JuliusErwin.com, an online magazine that serves as a venue for reasoned analysis of law and policy.
-He is also a member of the Canadian Conference on Personal Property Security Law (CCPPSL) and the CCPPSL’s Legislative Review Subcommittee, which has been tasked with reviewing the Canadian PPSAs and setting forth proposals for change.
+He is also a member of the Canadian Conference on Personal Property Security Law (CCPPSL) and the working group which has been tasked by the CCPPSL with reviewing the Canadian PPSAs and setting forth proposals for change.
 Clayton is also a member of the Canadian Association of Law Teachers.
 His teaching responsibilities with the College of Law include Contracts, Commercial Relationships, Secured Transactions in Personal Property, and Banking, Payment & Transfer Systems.
 In 2016, he was awarded the University of Saskatchewan Students’ Union Teaching Excellence Award.

 “Proposals for Changes to the Canadian Personal Property Security Acts” (2017) 59(2) Canadian Business Law Journal 145-242, with Ronald C.C.
 Cuming, Tamara Buckwold, Anthony Duggan, Catherine Walsh & Roderick J. Wood.